 "This combination of herbs soothes the lung and respiratory tracts by building the mucous membranes, soothing the lungs, and dissolving the phlegm in the lungs that causes coughs," says Francis.

-"There was a study done in Iran that showed honey and instant ground coffee mixed together was actually as effective as a corticosteroid for reducing cough.
+Nayak points to an Iranian study that found that "honey and instant ground coffee mixed together was actually as effective as a corticosteroid for reducing cough.
 The recipe given was for a bulk amount, but you can certainly scale it down and make this super-effective cough syrup.
 It's not exactly clear why these work better together than alone.
-Honey has some properties that scientists haven't yet figured out, and it has yet to be determined if caffeine (which is known to open up the lungs) is the benefit conveyed from the coffee.
-Though we don't have the exact reasoning on how this works, it's worth a shot," says Nayak.
+Honey has some properties that scientists haven't yet figured out, and it has yet to be determined if caffeine (which is known to open up the lungs) is the benefit conveyed from the coffee."

 "Thyme is widely known to have volatile oils that are antimicrobial but also help thin out mucus," says Nayak, adding that thyme "has long been known to treat upper respiratory infections, cough, etc."

 Of course, munching on raw thyme probably doesn't interest you.
 Instead, Nayak recommends turning the leafy herb into a tea.
 "The best way is to add a tea/decoction of fresh thyme to some fresh lemon juice and honey.
 To make the decoction, simply pour hot (not boiling) water enough to cover fresh herb (a cup).
 Let this steep for 20 minutes before adding to other ingredients.
 Sip all day long," she says.